 How do I build an email list?

 Businesses can build an email list in a number of ways such as using your website as a lead generation tool with lead magnets, email opt-in forms at checkout, social networks, creating giveaways or contests, hosting events or webinars, and attending expos and networking events.
 When looking to build an email list, businesses should consider where their target audience is and the avenues to reach them.
-Get the step-by-step instructions on how to build an email list.

 Bottom Line – Email Marketing Segmentation